-We intend to use the net proceeds from this offering to advance our product pipeline and general corporate purposes.
+We intend to use the net proceeds from this offering to advance our proprietary product OGX-427 and potentially our pre-clinical product candidates as well as for general corporate purposes.
 Our management will have broad discretion in the application of the proceeds from this offering and could spend the proceeds in ways that do not necessarily improve our operating results or enhance the value of our common stock.